cakephp/docs/tl/tutorials-and-examples/blog-auth-example/auth.rst

 In the same way we created the views for our articles by using the code generation tool, we can implement the user views.
-For the purpose of this tutorial, we will show just the add.ctp:
+For the purpose of this tutorial, we will show just the add.php:

 .. code-block:: php